TaitoUnited/taito-cli/www/README.md

 ### Standard command set

 Use the same simple command set from project to project no matter the technology or infrastructure.
-Easily manage your containers, functions, databases and object storages deployed anywhere.
-Just add taito configuration file to your project, and you're good to go.
-And it works with legacy applications too.
+Easily manage your containers, functions, databases, object storages, and legacy applications wherever they are deployed.
+Just add a taito configuration file to your project, and you're good to go.
 See the [command reference](https://github.com/TaitoUnited/taito-cli/blob/dev/help.txt).

 ### Extensible